Masters Degree (MS) in Sports Management

 You might also be better-off doing an MS considering the networking opportunities.
 There is a much higher possibility of finding peers who are in it for the long haul while pursuing an MS degree.
 An MS takes the cake for internship opportunities too, given the fact that they usually have much deeper connections with local and professional sports organizations.

 In a nutshell, it is wiser to choose an MBA if you want a chance to peek into the sports industry, but also want to keep your options open.
 But if sports is the only place where you see yourself down the line, MS should be the way to go.

 Here is a story of an Indian aspirant studying Sports Managementin Australia –> link.

-Learn more about how to get into the top MS universities in the world.
+Learn more about other specialized Masters programs and how to get into the top MS universities in the world.